lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 (See full trace by running task with --trace)
 ```

 This is because we don't have a Rakefile.
 Let's fix this error by creating one.
-Create a file called `Rakefile` in the root of this directory and add the following code snippets:
+Create a file called `Rakefile` with no file extension in the root of this directory.
+Add the following code snippets:

 ```ruby
 require 'sinatra/activerecord/rake'